Saurabhvsharma/ypg2yui3/Young-Persons-Guide-to-YUI3.md

 ##### An aside about IO

 _IO_'s _Y.io_ is a very configurable and flexible object.
-I have shown only an idiomatic use to keep things simple.
+I have shown only one idiomatic use to keep things simple.
-If all you were doing in your site is fetch _JSON_ objects there is a _getJSON()_ function for which really simplifies things.
-I have chosen to show you this idomatic implementation so we can interative build on it adding API interaction and culminating in our [SPA][].
+If all you were doing in your page was fetching _JSON_ objects then you could use _Y.io_'s  _getJSON()_ function.
+This makes it even simplier.
+I have chosen to show you this idomatic implementation because you can extend it to do things like submitting POSTs to a API allowing you to do a complete [SPA][].

 _IO_'s (i.e. _io-base_ in our use module list) is one of my favorite modules.
 It works both in the browser and in _Node_.
-That gives us a common way to setup remote API access that might be processed in a middle layer running on the server or directly in the client browser.
-The setup I've shown here is based on _io-base_.
+That gives us a common way to setup remote API access that might be processed in a middle layer running on the server or directly in the client web browser.

 [API]: http://wikipedia.org/wiki/API "Application Programming Interface - For our purposes today a way to get data from and push data to a web service"
 [JSON]: http://json.org "JavaScript-Object-Notation, a text format for easy data exchange"